benbossc/geospatial-open-data/README.md

 myaddress.sf <- st_as_sf(myaddress.df, coords = c("long", "lat"))
 ```

-Type in ```tmap_mode("view")``` and then map <i>myaddress.sf</i> (Hint: Refer to what we did in class/lab for referesher).
-Zoom into the point.
-Did it get your home address correct?
+# Question 2
+View the object and search the lat/long in Google maps.
+Did you get it right?
+Please provide the name of the establishment as well as lat/long.

-Let’s bring in a csv file containing the street addresses of homeless shelters and services in Los Angeles County , which I also downloaded from Los Angeles’ open data portal.
+Let’s now bring in a csv file containing the street addresses of homeless shelters and services in Los Angeles County , which I also downloaded from Los Angeles’ open data portal.

 ```R
 shelters.df <- read_csv("https://raw.githubusercontent.com/crd230/data/master/Homeless_Shelters_and_Services.csv")